 And what would any respectable beachside town be without beach cafés and restaurants?
 St Kilda has its share, and they serve up delectable Australian modern cuisine in an atmosphere that is all at once laid back, effortlessly trendy, and world class in every detail.
 These are the sort of places where you are not surprised if you see celebrities hiding behind sunglasses on a lazy afternoon or as the sun sets over the water.

 Of course, there are also dozens of restaurants specialising in cuisine from all over the world - it’s very easy to pick up a kebab, a gourmet pizza, or a quick stir-fry in St Kilda.
 Urban legend has it that Melbourne’s first Italian restaurant, Leo’s Spaghetti Bar and Gelataria opened here, in 1956, starting a love of Italian food and desserts that continues to thrive.

 If you’d like some help navigating the Melbourne city restaurants in St Kilda check out some reviews and ratings on Dimmi - you can also take a look at the menu and some pictures of the décor to make sure it’s your cup of fair trade tea.
 For a St Kilda experience outside of St Kilda, take a look at some vegetarian restaurants in and around the rest of Melbourne.

-ST KILDA, VIC has 73 restaurants catering for most palates, with 16 Italian, 16 Modern Australian or 6 Breakfast restaurants.
-ST KILDA offers a great range of restaurants for Parties & groups, Romance/First date and Neighbourhood gem.
+St Kilda, VIC has 74 restaurants catering for most palates, with 16 Italian, 16 Modern Australian or 6 Pizza restaurants.
+St Kilda offers a great range of restaurants for Parties & groups, Romance/First date and Neighbourhood gem.

-So go ahead, start planning your dining experience by booking instantly at one of our 19 bookable restaurants in ST KILDA.
-But before you do, be sure to check out the 3 restaurants that offer Dimmi deals.
+So go ahead, start planning your dining experience by booking instantly at one of our 18 bookable restaurants in St Kilda.